Thomascountz/thomascountz/_posts/2025-03-18-local-first-ascii-art-app.md

 Today, I discovered [https://cascii.app/](https://cascii.app/), "...one of the few well-equipped ASCII diagram builders freely available on the internet."

 I've fallen in love with ASCII (Unicode) diagramming when creating the slides for my most-recent talk, [From Legacy to Latest: How Zendesk Upgraded a Monolith to Rails 8.0 Overnight](https://www.youtube.com/watch?v=kgVgcNtN5mc).
-For those, I used a tool called [Monodraw](https://monodraw.helftone.com/), is most capable tool for the job that I've found.
+For those, I used a tool called [Monodraw](https://monodraw.helftone.com/), the most capable tool for the job that I've found.

 How does Cascii stack up?